gardinermichael/ga-wpe-sage-10-workflow/README.md

 ### Deploying

 Signaled by `Deploy - ` in front of the step name.
 This process configures the relevant SSH keys, configures git by adding the remote, before finally switching out the .gitignore by linking and delinking when the time comes (See line ##).

+#### .gitignore Section

+You will have two .gitignores that live in a folder called `.gitignores`.
+The `__default` file corresponds to pushing from your local machine to Github, while the `__production` file corresponds to pushing from Github to WPE.
+When setting up your repo, add the gitignore with the following command at the repo root level: `ln -s .gitignores/__default .gitignore`.
+Note: I need to finish the last step still (delinking and relinking the `__production .gitignore`, so the workflow as it stands will add a bunch of unnecessary things to the WPE.
+Will fix soon.
+Please see this folder for the files.

 # Sage 10 Blade Template Cache Solution for WP Engine